MysteryBlokHed/YOLO-Spammer/README.md

 # How to use
 ## The required values
 **THREAD COUNT (argv run only)**
-How many spam threads to run (Default: 50).
+How many spam threads to run (Default: 250).
+This is how fast messages will be spammed.
 **COOKIE**
 A cookie is submitted with the POST request.
 This can really be whatever you want.
 **YOLO ID**